Scratch-Bookmarklets/Scratch-Bookmarklets.github.io/CODE_OF_CONDUCT.md

 ## Enforcement Guidelines

-Community leaders will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:
+Community leaders will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct (Admins Reserve the right to give any consequence that they deem necessary):

 ### 1. Correction